syedumerahmedcode/factorial/README.md

 ```

 Similarly, the same logic of three steps applies for computing recursive solutions as well.
 Some of which are discussed below.

+## Out Of Scope

+Since this is an beginner project in which the focus is just to learn the some basic recursion, testing is out of scope of this project.

 ## Factorial